1990 The Winston: Segment 2 (20 laps)

 Earnhardt led the field on the second segment.
 Elliott suddenly lost momentum as Martin, Alan Kulwicki, and Ken Schrader passed him.
 The caution flag waved on lap 54 after NASCAR officials spotted oil on turns one and two.
 On the restart, Schrader challenged Martin for second place with Elliott close behind them while Trickle and Allison fought Kulwicki for fifth place.
-In the end, Earnhardt held off Schrader to win the race and US$200,000, becoming the first two-time winner and the first and only flag-to-flag winner of The Winston.
+In the end, Earnhardt held off Schrader to win the race and US$200,000, becoming the first two-time winner and the first flag-to-flag winner of The Winston.